 What are the tangible deliverables/outcomes?

-In the scope of this class, there will be a composition created based on analysis through Max 8.
+In the scope of this class, there will be a composition created based on image analysis through Max 8.

 How will I be expanding my knowledge of Max 8 or other sound coding?
 (The project must significantly involve coding to create/drive sound --any language (eg. C++, Java, Supercollider, Chuck) is allowed, although generally most students will use Max 8.